FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 ![aint]({{ site.url }}{{ site.baseurl }}/assets/images/aint.jpeg)

 It can be really hard to come up with a long and complex password that you'll A) remember and B) know is secure.
 This is why it is highly recommened that you get a **password manager** in order to increase your own security posture.
 Not only will a password manager make your life easier in storing all of your passwords, they also can be used to generate secure passwords based on any criteria needed by the user.
-This also makes it easier to change passwords if there is any kind of compromise on a website, which you should already be doing every couple of months to keep your accounts safe.
-Easier said than done :p Consider getting one!
+Consider getting one!

 Some popular password managers: